Transcode up to 20 minutes of content each month for free. Read more.

 Amazon Elastic Transcoder is built using the scalability and flexibility of other Amazon Web Services.
 It runs your transcoding jobs using the Amazon Elastic Compute Cloud (Amazon EC2).
 Amazon EC2’s scale allows you to complete large transcoding jobs quickly and reliably.
 Amazon Elastic Transcoder is built to work with content you store in Amazon Simple Storage Service (Amazon S3), so you have durable and cost effective storage for huge libraries, or small ones.
 You can even get notified about the status of your transcoding jobs via Amazon Simple Notification Service (Amazon SNS).

-Amazon Elastic Transcoder features an AWS Management Console and service APIs so you can integrate transcoding into your own applications and services.
+Amazon Elastic Transcoder features an AWS Management Console, service API and SDKs so you can integrate transcoding into your own applications and services.

 To use Amazon Elastic Transcoder, you:

-Create a transcoding pipeline that specifies the input Amazon S3 bucket, the output Amazon S3 bucket, and an AWS Identity and Access Management (IAM) role that is used by the service to access your files.
+Create a transcoding pipeline that specifies the input Amazon S3 bucket, the output Amazon S3 bucket and storage class, and an AWS Identity and Access Management (IAM) role that is used by the service to access your files.